Speaking

 Nicolas Steenhout.
 Speaker/Trainer/Accessibility Expert.

-I've been involved in web accessibility for a good number of years, I do mostly consulting with nonprofit organizations and government organizations in the States and in Europe, helping making barrier free web.
-Digital accessibility work is not really about removing steps or making doors wider.
-But the concepts are the same.
+What's accessibility?
+It's the inclusive practice of building websites that are usable by everyone regardless of level of ability or disability.
+Digital accessibility work is not really about removing steps or making doors wider, but the concept's sort of same.
 If you have a website that doesn't have image description, someone who's blind and using a screen reader, they won't be able to access the website.

 Carie Fisher